Featured

 How to Identify Codependent Behavior in a Relationship

 When it comes to relationships, there are many different ways and reasons it can be unhealthy and struggling to flourish.
 One of those ways is through codependent behavior.
 Codependency Briefly Explained The term codependency describes a relationship in which the people involved are over-reliant on one another.
 This over-reliance may be mental, emotional, spiritual, or physical, and it often leads to a person entering and remaining in destructive, one-sided, or abusive relationships.
 Codependent relationships can be found in all kinds of relationships, such as the parent-child relationship, between siblings, coworkers, or lovers.
 Often, codependent behavior is learned as a person watches and then goes on to imitate the behavior they see displayed in unhealthy relationships.
 That’s one reason there can be patterns of codependent behavior in families.
 A codependent person will often feel, for one reason or another, that it is their role to ‘save’ another person and to meet their needs, even if it is at the expense of their own needs and well-being.
+Richardson Christian Counseling offers support for individuals struggling with codependency, helping them break unhealthy patterns and develop balanced, healthy relationships.
 In a codependent relationship dynamic, there is a severe imbalance in meeting one another’s needs.
 The person who gives of themselves to meet the needs of another can lose their sense of who they are by defining themselves by the needs of the other person.
 Codependency often results from taking on too much responsibility for another person’s needs, and it goes beyond a healthy mutual dependence.
 Some Signs of Codependent Behavior in Relationships A codependent relationship is unhealthy at the root because it wraps one’s sense of self in meeting someone else’s needs.
 It also enables the other person to not resolve issues for themselves.
-It’s natural to want to move toward your loved one and help them meet their needs.
-Codependency, however, goes beyond this toward creating an unhealthy imbalance in the relationship. [...]
+It’s natural to want to move toward your loved [...]

 Comments Off on How to Identify Codependent Behavior in a Relationship